Kraftbar/linux-essentials/config&docs/readme.md

 ---

 ### 8  Configure latex
-todo: find out why some rc's can have "#!/bin/bash"
+todo: find out why some latexmkrc's can have "#!/bin/bash"
 >```bash
 >
 >